Archive-42/redux-docs/official/recipes/structuring-reducers/updating-normalized-data.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #000000">}</span><span class="token plain"></span>

 <span class="token plain"></span><span class="token punctuation" style="color: #000000">}</span>This requires the least amount of work on the reducer side, but does require that the action creator potentially do a fair amount of work to organize the data into the correct shape before the action is dispatched.
-It also doesn't handle trying to delete an item.
+It also doesn’t handle trying to delete an item.

 ### <span id="slice-reducer-composition" class="anchor enhancedAnchor_2LWZ"></span>Slice Reducer Composition<a href="#slice-reducer-composition" class="hash-link" title="Direct link to heading">#</a>

 If we have a nested tree of slice reducers, each slice reducer will need to know how to respond to this action appropriately.
 We will need to include all the relevant data in the action.
-We need to update the correct Post object with the comment's ID, create a new Comment object using that ID as a key, and include the Comment's ID in the list of all Comment IDs.
-Here's how the pieces for this might fit together:
+We need to update the correct Post object with the comment’s ID, create a new Comment object using that ID as a key, and include the Comment’s ID in the list of all Comment IDs.
+Here’s how the pieces for this might fit together:

 <span class="token comment" style="color: #c6cad2">// actions.js</span><span class="token plain"></span>